otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 #### Problem 3: Multiple DAKEs for multiple settings

-Having different DAKEs for interactive and non-interactive may increase
-complexity: should we have 2 DAKEs state machines?
+Having different DAKEs for interactive and non-interactive increases complexity: should we have 2 DAKEs state machines?
 What should happen when you receive a non-interactive DAKE message while waiting for an interactive DAKE message (and vice-versa)?
 Should we keep two sets of key materials?
-Is it worth the additional ammout of code?
+Is it worth the additional amount of code?

+#### Problem 4: What to do when the server runs out of pre-keys?

+How other protocols solve this?
+Does it preserve partial participation deniability?

 ### Decision